Knowledge Hub

 What are the costs consequences of a Calderbank offer?

 Unlike in situations where a Part 36 offer has been made, there are no automatic costs consequences or sanctions that the court will apply if the losing party has failed to accept the offer at an earlier stage in the proceedings.
-Although a Calderbank offer that hasn’t been accepted may be an important consideration for the court when considering costs in accordance with the Civil Procedure Rules (CPR), the court can ultimately decide what weight to give it by applying its discretion.
+Although a Calderbank offer that hasn’t been accepted may be an important consideration for the court when it comes to assessing costs in accordance with the Civil Procedure Rules (CPR), the court can ultimately decide what weight to give it by applying its discretion.

 When is a Calderbank offer used?

-Also, it might be a good tactical step to make a Calderbank offer if you consider that the claim or counterclaim against you is fairly weak and you want to make a low settlement offer without risking liability for the Part 36 cost consequences if it isn’t accepted.
+A Calderbank offer can potentially be made by either party to a dispute as an intended means of reaching a settlement before a matter reaches trial, potentially saving both parties considerable time and money.
+It might also be a good tactical step to make a Calderbank offer if you consider that the claim or counterclaim against you is fairly weak and you want to make a low settlement offer without risking liability for the Part 36 cost consequences if it isn’t accepted.

 What should a Calderbank offer include and how do you make one?